Bryan49/stock-recommender/README.md

 [In Progress] Caffeine caches that store recent stock data

+Implement Spring config files to be able to read in local configs

 Service that allows you to bundle together stocks and see how much you would've made

 Stock that clusters together stocks by industry and recommends ones;